Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 01:41

 Well, I had a stroke, when I was 30 and had a back injury.
-But as of those incidents have been challenging, he told me [phonetic 01:47] and my wife, and I’m going to thank her for the rest of the time she spent looking after the situation as well.
-And that’s the important, whether it would be male or female and whatever.
-But then, people around you offer the greatest support as well.
+Both of those incidents have been challenging, for me and my wife, and I’m going to thank her for the rest of the time she spent looking after the situation as well.
+And that’s important, whether it would be male or female and whatever.
+But the people around you offer the greatest support as well.
 And you’ve got to thank them.

 Chantelle Ellem 02:15